AuditoryVO/CaT_Sonification_Synthesizer/README.md

    Latests versions of CSound require additional plugins to work with the image CSound opcodes, so they should not be used.

-AUTOFITS2SOUND INSTALLATION
+CaT SYNTHESIZER INSTALLATION

-1- Download the spectra from: http://svocats.cab.inta-csic.es/stelib/index.php?action=credits
+1- Download the spectra from: http://svocats.cab.inta-csic.es/catlib

-2- Download all the content of this repository into the same folder
+2- Clone or download all the content of this repository into the same folder

 3- Install all the dependencies included in the requirements.txt file

 4- To reproduce the sonifications:
+   - Run the Jupyter notebook 1 (CaT_2Layers_6D_Autoencoder.ipynb) to encode the spectra
+   - Add your path to the downloaded files before running all the cells
+   - Run the Jupyter notebook 2 (CaT_Synth_Preprocess.ipynb) to preprocess the images and the spectra
+   - Connect a piano keyboard MIDI controller
-   - Launch Cabbage, open AutoFITS2Sound.csd, and press play
+   - Launch Cabbage, open CaT_Synth.csd, and press play

    Important note: Cabbage 2.9.0 requires CamelCase update via: File/Convert Identifiers to camelCase.
 Also change manually “PluginID” to “PulginId” to avoid warnings.

-   - Run the Jupyter notebook (AutoFITS2Sound-Demo.ipynb)
+   - Run the Jupyter notebook 3 (CaT_Synth.ipynb) to launch the synthesizer.
-   - Add your path to the downloaded files before running all the cells

 Enjoy the sonifications!